S4b1n3/Internship_LAAS/README.md

 TODO : update the parameters part since we use tclap TODO : add parameter for architecture
 TODO: add an example of execution:  bin/bnn-main  --nb_examples 1 --seed 323  --index_model 1  1 1 1
 TODO : add parameter to indiquate if we want to check the solution

 bnn-main.cc : is the file that runs the cp model.
-It takes as parameter:

- */ param1 : boolean which define the type of constraint used  to compute the value of the preactivation

- */ param2 : number of input examples

- */ param3 : index of the model to run

- */ param4 : path of the output files

- */ param4 : number of neurons on the first hidden layer

- */ param5 : number of neurons on the second hidden layer

- */ paramX : number of neurons on the Xth hidden layer
+cp_model.h : is the base class for all the models

 cp_minweight_model.h : is the CP model for the full classification with min weight

+cp_maxclassification_model.h : is the CP model for max classification

+cp_minweight_model : is the CP model for max classification with soft version of robustness constraints

 data.h : is the data instance class

 solution.h : is the solution class

+evaluation.h : is the class that tests the solution on the whole testing and training sets

 To run the cp model, first compile the bnn-main.cc file from ORTools folder with `make build SOURCE=.../bnn-main.cc`